A nation with healthy and fulfilled children, adolescents and their families.

 Early infant diagnosis

-Adult Services In eSwatini
+Adult Services In Eswatini

 Many times, a sick child is the entry point for HIV care and treatment for an entire family.
-That is why it is essential for Baylor-Swaziland to offer high-quality HIV care and treatment to the caregivers of its young patients.
+That is why it is essential for Baylor Eswatini to offer high-quality HIV care and treatment to the caregivers of its young patients.
 Plus, a healthy adult is more likely to stay healthy and be able to better able to provide for their families.

 Integrated Women's Health Services

 We also offer full HIV prevention of mother-to-child transmission (PMTCT) services.
-Our PMTCT clients include current patients who become pregnant as well as pregnant women new to BIPAI.
+Our PMTCT clients include current patients who become pregnant as well as pregnant women new to our clinics.
 At any given time, we are currently following approximately 90 HIV-positive pregnant women, taking care of their prenatal and comprehensive health care needs.
 This serves as a great entry point to care, as we then can provide full services for this HIV-exposed child by keeping them as our client from birth through the infant-feeding period.